MrPrisoner/esphome-devices/README.md

 ## Prepaid Meter Reader

 <img src="source/prepaid-meter-camera/assets/prepaid-camera-thumb.jpg" style="float:right; width:200px">

+Reads the remaining balance from a prepaid electricity meter's LCD screen.

+Still a work in progress...

 * Captures a photo of the prepaid meter.
 * Uses a Home Assistant script to process the image using Seven Segments OCR.